Important Information & FAQ

-Each participant receives a stipend—paid weekly—to help offset living expenses.
+Each participant receives a small stipend—paid weekly—to help offset living expenses, including transportation.

-Please note: Due to the high cost of living in the San Francisco area, all applicants must have additional independent funding for living expenses while in residence.
+Please note: Due to the high cost of living in the San Francisco area, all fellows must have additional independent funding for living expenses while in residence.

 Housing and Transportation

 Securing housing is the responsibility of each fellow.
 Rentals in San Francisco can be expensive and most fellows and students share rentals on a monthly basis.
 Be advised that most landlords in San Francisco require new tenants to pay the first month’s rent and a security deposit.
 Most areas of San Francisco and the Bay Area are easily accessible via public transportation.
 Parking in the city is difficult and expensive, and most fellows find they can easily get along without a car.